-Reckson Associates may issue Warrants for the purchase of common stock or preferred stock.
+Reckson Associates may issue warrants for the purchase of common stock or preferred stock.
 Warrants may be issued independently or together with any securities and may be attached to or separate from the securities.
 Each series of Warrants will be issued under a separate warrant agreement (each, a "Warrant Agreement") to be entered into between Reckson Associates and a warrant agent specified therein ("Warrant Agent").
-The Warrant Agent will act solely for Reckson Associates in connection with the Warrants of the series and will not assume any obligation or relationship of agency or trust for or with any holders or beneficial owners of Warrants.
+The Warrant Agent will act solely for Reckson Associates in connection with the Warrants of the series and will not assume any obligation or relationship of agency or trust for or with any holders or beneficial owners of warrants.

-The applicable prospectus supplement will describe the following terms, where applicable, of the Warrants in respect of which this prospectus is being delivered:
+The applicable prospectus supplement will describe the following terms, where applicable, of the warrants in respect of which this prospectus is being delivered:

-- the title of the Warrants; - the aggregate number of the Warrants;

-- the price or prices at which the Warrants will be issued; - the currencies in which the price or prices of the Warrants may be payable; - the designation, amount and terms of the Securities purchasable upon exercise of the Warrants; - the designation and terms of the other Securities, if any, with which the Warrants are issued and the number of the Warrants issued with each security; - if applicable, the date on and after which the Warrants and the Securities purchasable upon exercise of the Warrants will be separately transferable; - the price or prices at which and currency or currencies in which the Securities purchasable upon exercise of the Warrants may be purchased; - the date on which the right to exercise the Warrants shall commence and the date on which the right shall expire; - the minimum or maximum amount of the Warrants which may be exercised at any one time; - information with respect to book-entry procedures, if any;

-- a discussion of material federal income tax considerations; and - any other material terms of the Warrants, including terms, procedures and limitations relating to the exchange and exercise of the Warrants.
+- the title of the warrants; - the aggregate number of the warrants; - the price or prices at which the warrants will be issued; - the currencies in which the price or prices of the warrants may be payable; - the designation, amount and terms of the securities purchasable upon exercise of the warrants; - the designation and terms of the other securities, if any, with which the warrants are issued and the number of the warrants issued with each security; - if applicable, the date on and after which the warrants and the securities purchasable upon exercise of the warrants will be separately transferable; - the price or prices at which and currency or currencies in which the securities purchasable upon exercise of the warrants may be purchased; - the date on which the right to exercise the warrants shall commence and the date on which the right shall expire; - the minimum or maximum amount of the warrants which may be exercised at any one time; - information with respect to book-entry procedures, if any; - a discussion of material federal income tax considerations; and - any other material terms of the warrants, including terms, procedures and limitations relating to the exchange and exercise of the warrants.

-FEDERAL INCOME TAX CONSIDERATIONS
+MATERIAL FEDERAL INCOME TAX CONSEQUENCES